gitxandert/os-from-scratch/README.md

 # Building an OS from Scratch

-Why am I building an OS from scratch?
-Read <a href="https://gitxandert.github.io/resume-portfolio/blogs/">my blog</a> to find out.
+Follow <a href="https://gitxandert.github.io/resume-portfolio/blogs/">my blog</a> for my thoughts on systems-level considerations.

 I built the kernel by following <a href="https://wiki.osdev.org/Expanded_Main_Page">OSDev.org</a>'s <a href="https://wiki.osdev.org/Bare_Bones">Bare Bones</a> tutorial.

-I built the iso and tried it out in QEMU; it works!
-But I want to get a USB for it before I try it out on hardware.
+The shell (to be integrated) is a modification of the sketch provided in Chapter 1 of Advanced Programming in Unix Environments, Third Edition; it will work in even a bare bones POSIX kernel, though this specific one has yet to be integrated (and improved).
+Modifications to come.